 In his explanatory notes, the playwright notes that there is a fundamental paradox that lies at the basis of the “Salem tragedy”, which is also typical to any era that tries to balance the tension between “order and freedom”.
 The more the state and religious body politic seeks to “keep the community together” and prevent “any kind of disunity”, the greater the danger of exclusion and prohibition.
 Likewise, the more determined the officials become to stamp out “witchcraft”, the more enemies it creates.

 Miller explains that this paradox is typical during times of flux.
-As individuals seek greater freedom and autonomy, they become a threat to the religions and political status quo.
+As individuals seek greater freedom and autonomy, they become a threat to the religious and political status quo.
 In these cases, there is a tendency on behalf of those in a position of authority to become more authoritative, more draconian and more intolerant.
 The witch-hunt becomes a product of this tension.
 In such a climate, people often make “accusations” against an enemy and escape scrutiny.
 It becomes morally and spiritually acceptable to make baseless accusations against an enemy and to vent one’s greed, one’s grievances, and one’s “land lust” bickerings.

 At the time, The Crucible would be the only Broadway play to take on the anti-Communist hysteria (Timebends, 236) which was at the basis of the House of Un-American Activities Committee (HUAC) that was a result of the McCarthy style witchhunt that systematically targetted left-leaning thinkers.
 Miller admits in his autobiography, Timebends that he recognised a link between the “ritualistic” tendencies of the FBI and the Salem witchcraft phenomenon.
 In “almost every case the Committee knew in advance what they wanted the witness to give them: the names of his comrades in the Party, and informers had long ago identified the participants in various meetings” ((331).